open-mpi/ompi/docs/launching-apps/lsf.rst

 When properly configured, Open MPI obtains both the list of hosts and how many processes to start on each host from LSF directly.
 Hence, it is unnecessary to specify the ``--hostfile``, ``--host``, or ``-n`` options to ``mpirun``.
-Open MPI will use PBS/Torque-native mechanisms to launch and kill processes (``ssh`` is not required).
+Open MPI will use LSF-native mechanisms to launch and kill processes (``ssh`` is not required).

 For example:

-.. error:: TODO Need LSF specific content here

 .. code-block:: sh

-   # Allocate a PBS job with 4 nodes
-   shell$ qsub -I -lnodes=4

-   # Now run an Open MPI job on all the nodes allocated by PBS/Torque
+   # Allocate a job using 4 nodes with 2 processors per node and run the job on the nodes allocated by LSF
-   shell$ mpirun mpi-hello-world
+   shell$ bsub -n 8 -R "span[ptile=2]" "mpirun mpi-hello-world"

 This will run the MPI processes on the nodes that were allocated by LSF.
 Or, if submitting a script:

-.. error:: TODO Need LSF specific content here

 .. code-block:: sh

    shell$ cat my_script.sh
    #!/bin/sh
    mpirun mpi-hello-world
-   shell$ qsub -l nodes=4 my_script.sh
+   shell$ bsub -n 8 -R "span[ptile=2]" < my_script.sh